-The question to be asked in the face of these statics is of course; Why?
+The question to be asked of course, is Why?
 Why are women saving less than men?

 A recent report by Zurich on pension savings highlighted yet another potential reason for why women are not able to save as much as men.
 It found that women will end up with a pension pot “worth an average £47,000 less than their male counterparts”.
 This is specifically due to the well-documented gender pay gap, as well as men being 10% more likely than women to be promoted to management positions.